cbfacademy-admin/java-rest-api-assessment-chellacodes/README2.md

 The SelfAssessmentResultsController class is another REST controller responsible for handling requests related to self-assessment results.
 It includes an endpoint for retrieving results based on a user's ID and a specialized endpoint for obtaining the count of users over 65 who answered a specific question.

-## Service
+### Service

 SelfAssessmentServiceForAPI.java

 This class serves as the service layer for the SelfAssessmentAPI, containing methods utilized by the controller class.
 It orchestrates the communication between the controller, program functions, and the searching algorithm.

-## Algorithm
+### Algorithm

 SearchingAlgorithm.java

 This class provides a method to count the number of users over the age of 65 who answered a specific question negatively.
 This class is designed to work with a list of SelfAssessmentUserDetails objects.
 The countOver65sReturningFalseToAnswer1 takes a list of user details as input, uses Java streams to filter users born in or before 1957 who answered a specific question (answer1) with false.
 The method then returns the count of matching users.

-## Programme
+### Programme

 SelfAssessmentUserProgramme.java

-This is the

-## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This class serves as the entry point for the SelfAssessmentAPI application.
+It uses the Spring Boot @SpringBootApplication annotation to bootstrap the application, making it executable.
+The class also includes the main method (public static void main(String[] args)) responsible for launching the Spring Boot application.

 ## Acknowledgments

-Shoud out Coding Black Females for giving me the knowledge and inspiration to complete this project
+Thank you Coding Black Females for giving me the knowledge and inspiration to complete this project